 - Tax incentives

-- Zero sales tax for product or service export-oriented tenant enterprises as well as commodity tax exemption.
+- Zero sales tax for product or service export-oriented park enterprises as well as commodity tax exemption.

 - Protection of investor’s rights